Want to take quizzes and track your credits?

-Quiz Ref IDFamiliarize Yourself with Federal and State Laws and Regulations.
+Familiarize Yourself With Federal and State Laws and Regulations

-Assess Your Technology and Tech Support Needs for Successful and Legally Compliant Telemedicine Services.
+Assess Your Technology and Tech Support Needs for Successful and Legally Compliant Telehealth Services

-Understand Appropriate Practice Guidelines to Initiate a Telemedicine Service Model.
+Understand Appropriate Practice Guidelines to Initiate a Telehealth Service Model

-Before adopting telemedicine, familiarize yourself with the applicable state and federal laws and regulations.
+Quiz Ref IDBefore adopting telehealth, familiarize yourself with the applicable state and federal laws and regulations.
 Some important factors to consider include:

 Are there any prescribing limitations?
-Does your state require a prior in-person visit or is a face-to-face (videoconference) visit sufficient before prescribing?
-Be aware that prescribing of controlled substances is further limited by federal law.
+Does your state require a prior in-person visit, or is a face-to-face (videoconference) visit sufficient before prescribing?
+Be aware that prescribing controlled substances is further limited by federal law.

-Does your state require a prior in-person visit before a patient exam via telemedicine?
-What are the patient-physician relationship requirements for use of telemedicine under state law?
+Does your state require a prior in-person visit before a patient exam via telehealth?
+What are the patient–physician relationship requirements for the use of telehealth under state law?

 Where will services be provided or made available to meet state law requirements?